JSunderground/Automated-Masonry-Tunnel-Condition-Assessment/README.md

   1. A video walkthrough of the workflow is shown in walkthrough
   2. Spalling_assessment_workflow.png - This diagram shows the full psalling assessment workflow

-For full details of the workflow, please see our publication:
+For full details of the workflow, please see our recent publication:

 https://www.sciencedirect.com/science/article/pii/S0886779824004619